 The Gentle Veli (£22)

-Chicken aside, the yoghurt had been in interesting one as well.
-It carries a subtle smokiness from the aubergine, which added texture as well.
-In overall, this dish has left me a big question mark – I guess you should try it yourself and see what you think!
+Chicken aside, the yoghurt had been an interesting one as well.
+It carried a subtle smokiness from the aubergine, which added texture as well.
+But same as above, I couldn’t quite pinpoint if I enjoyed it or not.
+Overall, this dish has left me a big question mark – I guess you should try it yourself and see what you think!

+And now we move on to desserts.
 The Kunefe is the one I was anticipating the most.
 Presentation-wise, it was definitely spot on.
-It’s picture-perfect with the pistachio topping and the ice cream nestling elegantly on top plus the flower.
-It’s also picture-perfect for a cheese-pull shot which is a bonus!
+It was picture-perfect with the pistachio topping and the ice cream nestling elegantly on top plus the flower.
+The stringy cheese-pull had been a picture-perfect moment too which is a bonus!

-The Turkish ice cream on top had certainly been an interesting one.
+The Turkish ice cream on top had certainly been an intriguing one.
 It’s got a more gluey texture and stretchy stickiness compared to regular ice cream.
-It did take a little while to get used to its unique texture, but its subtle vanilla fragrance had been a moreish treat regardless.
+It did take a little while for us to get used to its unique texture, but its subtle vanilla fragrance had been a moreish treat and we just loved it.

 Turkish Coffee (£5)

+Last but not least, we finished off the meal with some Turkish coffee.
 Turkish coffee is known to be intensely rich.
-If you can’t handle that sort of intensity but still want to try it, you get to order your coffee medium or sweet.
+If you can’t handle that sort of intensity but still want to try it, you can order your coffee medium or sweet.

 Nearest station: Knightsbridge